Dance Education in Uganda

 Learn more about Kampala, Uganda in this article.

 Graduate students are encouraged to apply for this program.
 Qualified upper-level undergraduates (seniors with 96+ earned credits only) withrelated course work may be considered and will require approval from the faculty director as well as their advisor.

-MPADE-GE 2520.095 - Community Building through Teaching, Creating, Performing: Dance Educ in Uganda (3 Points)
+MPADE-GE.2025 Section 095 (Class Number 4397) Community Building Through Teaching, Creating, Performing: Dance Education in Uganda (3 Points)

 Offered through the Department of Music and Performing Arts

 To review a draft of the syllabus click on course syllabus.
 The information in this document is subject to change.

 Read a 2010 alumn's account of her experience as a Dance Education participant - Dancer's Diary

 View a Ugandan Broadcast of the 2010 Intersession Program performance at the National Theatre in Kampala:

 Deborah Damast, Dance Education, Department of Music and Performing Arts Professions